DefectiveNu/pt2/void farm/modules.md

 universal | universal
 rak's curse | active buff chance

+### General notes:
+Defiance: not included since it doesn't factor in TB so triggers all the time

 | contract | condition | current bp |
 | ----------- | ----------- | ----------- |
 glass cannon | defense modules <=1 | no.